gosantos/transport_tacker/README.md

 The "/update" endpoint contains the most complicated logic.

-* The service will return a 304 status code when the vehicle is out of city limits (using the *isOutOfLimit* function)
+* The service will return a 304 status code when the vehicle is out of city limits (using the *isOutOfLimit* function);
-* The service will return a 304 status code when the update interval is less than 20 seconds for that vehicle.
+* The service will return a 304 status code when the update interval is less than 20 seconds for that vehicle (using the *checkIfNeedsTobeUpdated* function);

 ### Testing library